Brad's Status: Plot

-That night, Brad cannot sleep so he decides to have a drink with Ananya.
-He tells her that the non-profit life was a mistake and he should have tried to make money.
-As he is talking, he recognizes that he's lost her admiration; but he goes on about his perceived mistakes in his career, relative to the success of his friends.
-Ananya tells him that he is living a privileged life and that there are kids she knows in India who are lucky to have dinner, so he should be grateful for what he has in his life.
+Sleepless, Brad finds the undergrads in the bar.
+Telling Anaya going non-profit was a mistake, although he has lost her admiration, he goes on about his "career mistakes" compared to his friends.
+Ananya calls him privileged, as many in India go hungry, so he should be grateful for what he has.

-Troy meets his role model music composer thanks to Craig pulling some strings.
-However, when Troy tells Brad that his idol is not as cool as he thought, they get in an argument where Brad tells Troy that he cannot judge people for selling out because he is just living in a bubble.
-The argument soon ends and Troy attends his interview.
-During the interview, Jason calls Brad in a rush that Brad does not initially pick up on because of his self-focus.
-Jason informs him that he is at the Mayo Clinic and that his 3-year old daughter has a tethered spine.
-Shaken by the news, Brad forgets to ask Troy about how his interview went.
-Troy tells Brad things went really well.
-Brad then accompanies Troy to Tufts, his alma mater, where he learns his old professor just died.
-Watching Troy go on the tour at Tufts, his thoughts are interrupted when Melanie returns his call.
-Brad expresses his pride about his son and wishes Melanie were there with them.
+Craig arranges for Troy to meet his hero music composer.
+However, when he is underwhelmed upon meeting his idol, Brad insists Troy not judge people for selling out.
+The argument blows over and Troy attends his interview.

+During the interview, Jason hurriedly calls Brad, which he initially ignores because of his self-focus.
+Jason is at the Mayo Clinic because his 3-year old daughter has a tethered spine.
+Shaken by the news, Brad forgets to ask Troy how his interview went.
+Troy thinks it went really well.

+Brad then accompanies Troy to his alma mater Tufts, where he learns his old professor just died.
+Watching Troy go on the campus tour, his thoughts are interrupted when Melanie calls back.
+He expresses his pride in their son and wishes she were there with them.

-The next night, Brad has dinner with Craig, to properly thank him for his help.
-He finds out that his old friends, the ones he believes are leading privileged lives, are actually living with major problems.
-In addition to Jason Hatfield's daughter having a serious medical condition, he learns Jason's company is under legal investigation.
+The next night, Brad has dinner with Craig to properly thank him.
+He discovers that his old friends, those he believed are leading privileged lives, actually have major problems.
+Not only is Jason Hatfield's daughter seriously ill, but his company is under legal investigation.
 He also learns Billy Wearslter is an addict and alcoholic.

-Craig also expresses some homophobic remarks about Nick.
-While Brad tolerates Craig's constant bragging and backhanded compliments, eventually Brad feels conflicted about how Craig treats him, questioning if they really are friends.
-When Craig seems confused at Brad's reaction, Brad abruptly leaves their dinner.
-He decides to join Troy at the orchestral performance where Ananya and Maya are playing, explaining to Troy he'd rather be there with him.
-The beautiful music transports Brad into feeling emotional and reflective, realizing he still loves the things of the world.
+Craig expresses some homophobic remarks about Nick, then constantly brags and makes backhanded compliments.
+Initially, Brad tolerates this, but eventually feels conflicted, questioning if they truly are friends.
+When Craig seems confused at Brad's reaction, Brad abruptly leaves dinner.

+Brad joins Troy at Ananya and Maya's orchestral performance, explaining he would rather be there with him.
+The beautiful music transports Brad into feeling emotional and reflective, realizing he still loves the world.
 After returning to the hotel that evening, Troy asks his father if he is having a nervous breakdown.
-Brad said he just sometimes has doubts that people view him as a failure.
-Troy explains that everyone only thinks of themselves, so they don't even consider whether Brad is a failure or not.
-Troy adds that his opinion is the only one that matters, and he loves his Dad.
-Brad is touched and mollified by Troy's words.
+Brad says he sometimes senses that people view him as a failure.
+Troy explains that everyone is so self-absorbed, they do not even consider Brad at all.
+Troy adds that the only opinion that matters is his, and he loves him.
+Brad feels both touched and mollified.